elasticio/elasticio.github.io/content/_guides/managing-flows.md

 Then [edit](#start-stop-edit-delete) it to create a draft, and publish this draft so it becomes the latest Flow version.

+> Please note that you can see all versions of a particular flow not only on the platform Ui itself, but also with the corresponding [API endpoint]({{site.data.tenant.apiDocsUri}}/v2#/flow%20versions)

 You can work on one draft of a given Flow at a time.
 If you try to create another one, the Platform will ask you if you want to overwrite the existing one.
 Remember that a draft can only become a new version of a Flow if you publish it.
 It is possible to publish drafts of active and stopped Flows.
 In case you publish a draft of an active Flow, it will stop immediately, and then restart from scratch as a new version.

 ## Parallel Processing